MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/windows-admin-center/support/known-issues.md

 - Chrome may pop-up multiple credential prompts, especially during the add connection experience in a **workgroup** (non-domain) environment.

 - If you have Windows Admin Center deployed as a service, popups from the gateway URL need to be enabled for any Azure integration functionality to work.
-These services include Azure Network Adapter, Azure Update Management and Azure Site Recovery.

 ### Mozilla Firefox